francheska-guzman/code-challenge/readme-prework.md

 <a id="tech-used"></a>
 ## Techniques and technologies used

-HTML
+HTML - Files are located in: /pre-work/src/partials/

-CSS
+CSS - Refer to SCSS.

-JavaScript – I added the js file for the form submission, but not getting it working on Foundation.
+SCSS - I used variables and nested rules.
+Files are located in: /pre-work/src/assets/scss/components/

-SCSS
+JavaScript – I added the js file for the form submission, however, I did not get it working on Foundation.
+File is located in: /pre-work/src/assets/js/scripts/

-Foundation 6
+Foundation 6 - I worked with grid layout and partials.

 Responsive Design for Mobile, Tablet and Desktop. – News and Tour Dates needs improvements for Mobile and Tablet.